opst/knitfab/docs/03.admin-guide/admin-guide.ja.md

   # # This is useful when you want to keep the data even after the NFS server is restarted.
   # hostPath: "/var/lib/knitfab"

-  # # node: (optional) kubernetes node name where the in-cluster NFS server pod should be scheduled.
+  # # node: (optional) Kubernetes node name where the in-cluster NFS server pod should be scheduled.
   # node: "nfs-server"
 ```